lemlac/mulem/docs/reference.md

 mod moduleThatUsesReferenceCounting
 ```

-## Memory Models
+### Memory Models

 Mu is multi-paradigm: different functions, structs, or modules can use different memory strategies in the same program.
 The model is controlled per-module via decorators.
-Boundary crossing between models follows FFI-like rules — automatic marshalling where possible, explicit escapes otherwise.
+Boundary crossing between models follows FFI-like rules &mdash; automatic marshalling where possible, explicit escapes otherwise.

 ---

 ## Design Philosophy

-- **Readability first** — Python-like syntax with significant whitespace and opinionated formatting.
+- **Readability first** &mdash; Python-like syntax with significant whitespace and opinionated formatting.
-- **Performance on demand** — start with GC; change to a lower level memory model where necessary.
+- **Performance on demand** &mdash; start with GC; change to a lower level memory model where necessary.
-- **Explicit but ergonomic** — `?` for errors, attributes for memory models, same keywords used between inline and block expressions.
+- **Explicit but ergonomic** &mdash; `!` for errors, attributes for memory models, same keywords used between inline and block expressions.
-- **Unified concepts** — `inherit` for both scope capture and member visibility; `::` for all top-level definitions.
+- **Unified concepts** &mdash; `capture` for scope capture; `inherit` for member visibility; `::` for all top-level definitions.
-- **Python-developer friendly** — gradual typing, familiar control flow, no second language or FFI layer required.
+- **Python-developer friendly** &mdash; gradual typing, familiar control flow, no second language or FFI layer required.

 ---